Make a request

 - have regard for the need to protect the interests of people other than the inmate concerned, and for the need to maintain the security and order of the prison; and

 - be satisfied that the inmate understands the nature and purpose of the interview, filming or photography and the possible consequences for themselves and any other person.

 If your request is approved, the media proposal is discussed with the relevant prisoner/s and written consent is sought for the interview to take place.

 Written consent must be given even if the proposed interview is not going to make the prisoner identifiable.

 The prisoner is given the opportunity to discuss the media proposal with his or her unit manager and family and friends before making a decision.

 Without this consent, the interview, filming or photography cannot take place.

-If your request for information covers a detailed and complex matter likely to involve extensive research within Corrections, your enquiry may need to be dealt with under the provisions of the Official Information Act.
-This means your request will be met within 20 working days.
+Examples of a request for information that may be handled by the Ministerial Services team include a detailed and/or complex matter likely to involve extensive research within Corrections.
+This means your request will be met as soon as possible and within 20 working days.
 If we cannot complete your request within that time we’ll let you know that we need an extension of time due to the nature of the request.

 For every request, please be as specific as you can and include how you prefer to receive the information, for example as a transcript.
 If you are unsure about your request, please email our Communications team about what you want to know and they will be able to help.

 Read more information about Corrections OIA policy and procedures.